FrederoxDev/Bedrock-Energistics-Core/public_api/README.md

-# Bedrock Energistics Core Interface
+# Bedrock Energistics Core API

 This package provides an interface for other add-ons to interact with Bedrock Energistics Core.